-Our E-ACT Ambassadors are made up of people who share a great passion for our academy.
+Our Ambassador Team is made up of parents and community members who share a passion for supporting and working with the academy.

 - Articles of Association